LawleyClasses/320-Spring2017/README.md

 ### Important RIT Deadlines
 - Last day of add/drop is 30 January 2017.
 - Last day to withdraw with a grade of “W” is 21 April 2017.
+- You have one semester after a class ends to challenge your final grade.

 ### Communication
 Any updates to assignments or the syllabus will be posted in Github and automatically announced in Slack.
 Announcements (such as class cancellations) will be posted in Slack.
 This means you should regularly check Slack, and consider setting up notifications for the announcements channel.
 I check both email and Slack frequently, and will try to always respond within 24 hours (the exception to this is when I’m traveling, for which I’ll give you advance notice).
 You will get a faster response using Slack, with the bonus that other people in the class can help answer questions, as well.
 Please send mail to me using your RIT account, and include the course number (110) in your subject line—that will significantly improve my response time!